This article was originally published in October 2017 and was last updated in September 2018.

 It’s important to note that during my prep for a gig that I make a clone of music from my everyday laptop over to my gig laptop using Carbon Clone Copier (CCC) for Mac but almost any quality file-level cloning application will work.
 For me, it’s easier to work on my everyday laptop and only break out the gig laptop for gigs.
 This means cloning the entire Serato directory which also contains all my music.
 In the past, I used to use external hard drives which I cloned.
 I found it easier to just maintain my library on the laptop itself (and gives me incredible SSD speeds and lightning cloning speeds as well).
 When I am done my gig I sync back over to my working laptop so I get all the history, any changes to music, every change.
 This helps keep everything in sync between both laptops.

 Scenarios / Resolutions

-Laptop fails to boot / Bring out second laptop
+Laptop fails to boot / Bring out the second laptop

 Serato crashes during gig / Play emergency mix on Ui16.
 Reboot and test Serato.
-If crash again, transition to backup laptop.
+If crash again, transitions to the backup laptop.

 Serato freezes during gig / Play emergency mix on Ui16.
 Reboot and test Serato.
-If crash again, transition to backup laptop.
+If crash again, transitions to the backup laptop.

 Someone spills a drink on laptop / Immediately power off.
 Play emergency mix on Ui16.
-Transition to second laptop.
+Transition to the second laptop.

 Laptop gets smashed into and falls during gig / Play emergency mix on Ui16.
-Transition to second laptop.
+Transition to the second laptop.